scidian/drop/README.md

 <b>***** NOT IN ACTIVE DEVELOPMENT *****</b>
 <br><br>
-<b>After attempting to contact the [Qt](https://www.qt.io/) company in regards to licensing and receiving no feedback, development on Drop was halted.
-We have shifted away from C++ / Qt / OpenGL to a web first JavaScript / WebGL model.
-Current efforts are targeted on the [Onsight Engine](https://github.com/onsightengine).</b>
+After attempting to contact the [Qt](https://www.qt.io/) company in regards to licensing and receiving no feedback, development on Drop was halted.
+We have shifted away from C++ / Qt / OpenGL to a web first JavaScript / WebGL tech stack.
+Current efforts are targeted on the [Onsight Engine](https://github.com/onsightengine).

 ## Documentation